-Goal 1: Implement sound fiscal management that aligns with federal and state regulations for accurate and consistent reporting and operations.
-(Continuing into the next PY)
+Implement sound fiscal management that aligns with federal and state regulations for accurate and consistent reporting and operations.

-Objective 1-A: Develop internal controls that are embedded throughout service delivery.
+Develop internal controls that are embedded throughout service delivery.

 - Conduct a risk analysis and identify needed procedures for internal controls. - OVR staff works closely with Cabinet-level fiscal staff (budget, procurement, and accounting) in the development and implementation of written procedures that adhere to state and federal requirements. - Develop needed policies and procedures. - Train staff on established policies and procedures.